PIP Caching

 Polling Query and Interval Properties

-The Polling Query and Interval properties provide a mechanism to continuously attempt to refresh the cache until successful, avoiding data availability issues.
-A cache refresh helps ensure that the Materialized Views reflect the most current and accurate data, which is essential for maintaining data consistency and availability for the Authorization process.
-These properties allow users to handle memory cache failure scenarios like connectivity issues with the underlying data source.
+The Polling Query and Interval properties continuously attempt to refresh the cache until successful.
+This ensures that Materialized Views reflect the most current and accurate data, avoiding data availability issues.

 Persistent Cache